NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 </table>

-The tasks and languages tables does not repeat data, but the links table does,b however the items of repeated data are much smaller.
+The tasks and languages tables does not repeat data, but the links table does, however the items of repeated data are much smaller.

 ## Designing the database

 We can now design the database.

 It’s useful to use a design tool to create a diagram that shows how the tables of data will be related:

 ![Database Diagram1](https://drpssandbox.000webhostapp.com/images/DocumentationScreenshots/DatabaseDiagram1.PNG)